-Czech international Jankto comes out as gay
+Czech midfielder Jankto comes out as gay

 "Like everybody else, I have my strengths, I have my weaknesses, I have a family, I have my friends," he said.

-"I have a job that I have been doing as best as I can for years with seriousness, with professionalism and passion.
+"I have a job that I have been doing as best as I can for years with seriousness, with professionalism and passion."

-"Like everybody else I also want to live my life in freedom without fears, without prejudice, without violence but with love."
+He added: "Like everybody else, I also want to live my life in freedom without fears, without prejudice, without violence but with love.

 "I am homosexual and I no longer want to hide myself."